 Haridwar or Rishikesh?
-This is the question many people ask when they don't have time to visit both.
-These two holy towns are located less than an hour from each other, yet they're very different in nature and both offer unique spiritual experiences.
-Let's take a look.
+This is the question many people ask when they don't have time to visit both places.
+These two holy towns are located less than an hour from each other in Uttarakhand.
+Yet, they're very different in nature and offer unique spiritual experiences.
+Let's take a look them.

+Haridwar is one of seven holiest religious pilgrimage places in India for Hindus, known as Sapta Puri.
+(The others are Varanasi (Kashi) in Uttar Pradesh, Kanchipuram in Tamil Nadu, Ayodhya in Uttar Pradesh, Ujjain in Madhya Pradesh, Mathura in Uttar Pradesh, and Dwarka in Gujarat).
 What's so special about these places?
-Hindu gods have incarnated there in various avatars.
-Visiting them all is believed to provide release from the endless cycle of birth and death.
-Thus, pilgrims attain "moksha" or liberation.
+Hindu gods have incarnated there in various avatars or the places are believed to have natural spiritual powers.
+Visiting them all in a lifetime is thought to provide release from the endless cycle of birth and death.
+Thus, pilgrims attain moksha or liberation.

 So, what does all this mean for you?

 If you're a western spiritual seeker, you should head to Rishikesh.
-Plenty of foreigners go there to study yoga and it has much more of an international feel than Haridwar -- there are chilled out cafes serving western food, inexpensive guest houses full of travelers, book stores, clothes stores, healing centers (such as Reiki and Ayurveda), and of course yoga and meditation.
+Plenty of foreigners go there to study yoga and it has much more of an international feel than Haridwar -- there are chilled out cafes serving western food, inexpensive guesthouses and backpacker hostels full of travelers, book stores, clothes stores, healing centers (such as Reiki and Ayurveda), and of course yoga and meditation.

-However, for two very different experiences, visit both!
+However, for two very different experiences, it's highly recommended that you visit both!
 Many people base themselves in Rishikesh and explore Haridwar on day trips.

-Note: If a strict vegetarian diet is not something you can deal with, you might not enjoy either place.
+Note: If a strict vegetarian diet and no alcohol isn't something you can deal with, you might not enjoy either place.
 Meat, including eggs, and alcohol are scarce in Rishikesh and Haridwar due to the holy nature of both places.